 The goal setting process can begin long before arriving at the scene of an emergency (or it should, anyhow).
 Policies and standard operating procedures (or guidelines) establish the overarching objectives to be accomplished.
-The objectives then contribute to goal setting and task-level assignments (e.g., The first engine does this.
-The first ladder does that.).
-Then, responders are trained and practice their skills with the ambition of accomplishing one or more goals during training evolutions.
+The objectives then contribute to goal setting and task-level assignments (e.g., The first person in does this, the second person does that ..).
+Then, responders are trained and practice their skills with the ambition of accomplishing one or more goals during training evolution’s.

 In the absence of a common goal, it is not uncommon for individuals to set their own goals.
 This can be done with consideration to others or it can be done with indifference to others.
 Competing goals do not always result in bad outcomes but it can result in a lack of coordination.
-An uncoordinated plan increases the risk of a bad outcome if for no other reason than the goals of one crew may run counter to the goals of another.
+An uncoordinated plan increases the risk of a bad outcome if, for no other reason, than the goals of one team may run counter to the goals of another.
 Rarely is there a segmentation of teams on an emergency incident scene.

 For example, in football, there are two segmented teams (the offensive team and the defensive team).
 Each takes their turn on the field with a well-established goal (e.g., score a touchdown or prevent the opponent from scoring a touchdown).
 In baseball, team members perform based on two segmented goals (e.g., when in the field, prevent the opponent from scoring.
 When at bat, get a hit and run the bases in an effort to score.)